kasradaneshvar/GmailChecker/README.txt

 Then Gmail Checker will try to connect to Gmail with these credentials.
 You can change your credentials this way at anytime.

-Two other settings are available at the begginng of the applet.js file :
+Two other settings are available at the beginning of the applet.js file :
 # The max number of emails displayed in the popup menu
 # The mailbox checking frequency
 You can change these settings by editing the applet.js file, then restart cinnamon to apply them.